Investment Banking FAQ – Industry Overview

 What are the top investment banks?

 There is not one correct answer.
 The answer depends on what grounds you want to rank the banks.
 If you are referring to top investment banks as measured by deal volume or capital raised then you need to access league tables, and even league tables are notoriously sliced and diced by investment banks to make themselves look bigger.
-Here are league tables for M&A deal volume in the first three quarters of 2011.
+Here are league tables for M&A deal volume.
 Thomson Reuters is the authoritative provider of league tables.
 Here is a complete list of investment banks.

-When it comes to prestige or selectivity, the Vault Guide produces helpful rankings to help you figure out which banks are more “prestigious” and “selective.”
-Be careful not to get too caught up in any rankings because they often change.
+When it comes to prestige or selectivity, industry guides published by Vault and Wall Street Oasis provide helpful guidance to help you figure out which banks are more “prestigious” and “selective.”
+They correlate fairly closely with league table rankings.
+Generally, be careful not to get too caught up in any rankings because they often change.